A year’s worth of rain plunges normally dry Dubai underwater | KRDO

 The rain that plunged Dubai underwater is associated with a larger storm system traversing the Arabian Peninsula and moving across the Gulf of Oman.
 This same system is also bringing unusually wet weather to nearby Oman and southeastern Iran.

-Rain will taper off in the region Tuesday night but a few showers may linger Wednesday before dry weather returns.
+Rain is expected to taper off in the region but a few showers may linger Wednesday before dry weather returns.

 The-CNN-Wire